UniversalDevicesInc/UD-Mobile-iOS/README.md

 ## Reporting an Issue
 Please open an [issue](https://github.com/UniversalDevicesInc/UD-Mobile-iOS/issues).
+Please check if the issue already exists to avoid duplicates.
+If issue exists please leave a comment in the existing issue.
 Include UD Mobile version number and ISY Firmware version in report.

 ## Installation